Wells Fargo CEO apologizes for comments about diversity

 Scharf on Wednesday said in a prepared statement that his comments reflected "my own unconscious bias.”

+Like much of the political and corporate world, the banking industry has had to face a reckoning for its role in the racial and economic inequality that faces Black and other minorities, in the wake of the death of George Floyd.
+Banks have announced changes to how they lend, and created new programs to spur economic development in communities of color.

+Citigroup announced on the same day as Scharf's apology that it would direct $1 billion of the firm's capital toward closing the “racial wealth gap” in the United States.
+It would include $550 million in homeownership programs for communities of dollar, and hundreds of millions toward Black-owned businesses and suppliers.

-American banking is dominated by leadership that is largely white and male.
+But, despite those announcements, American banking is dominated by leadership that is largely white and male.
 None of the six big Wall Street banks have ever had a Black or female CEO.
 Citigroup a few weeks ago announced it would promote a woman to CEO next year, the first on Wall Street to do so.
+Banks large and small are still regularly cited for discriminatory practices, including allegations of redlining toward Black homebuyers.

 The last prominent African American to serve as CEO at a large financial services company was Kenneth Chenault, the former CEO of American Express.
 He retired in 2018.
 In an interview with The Associated Press at the time, Chenault called the lack of a pipeline to recruit and retain diverse talent “embarrassing” to the financial services industry.